 A Biography of G. William Domhoff

 G. William Domhoff, who goes by "Bill," studied dream research with Calvin Hall at the University of Miami, where he received his Ph.D. in psychology in 1962.
 Before that, he attended Duke University in North Carolina and Kent State University in Ohio (M.A., 1959).
-He has been teaching at the University of California at Santa Cruz since 1965.
+He taught at California State University in Los Angeles from 1962 to 1965.
+He then taught at the University of California at Santa Cruz from Fall Quarter, 1965, through Spring Quarter, 2019.
 In 1993 he was promoted to Distinguished Professor of Psychology; in 2007 he received the Constantine Panunzio Distinguished Emeriti Award, which honors the post-retirement contributions of UC faculty.
-In June, 2024, UCSC honored Bill with a one-year Edward A. Dickson Emeritus Professorship, which provides financial support for his ongoing research in the 2024-2025 academic year.
+In June, 2024, UCSC honored Bill with a one-year Edward A. Dickson Emeritus Professorship, which provided financial support for his ongoing research in the 2024-2025 academic year.

 He has published numerous articles on dreams in academic journals, some as a co-author with Calvin Hall and others with Adam Schneider.

-In addition to The Neurocognitive Theory of Dreaming, Bill has written four other books about dreams.
+In addition to Dreams, Sleep, and Consciousness and The Neurocognitive Theory of Dreaming, Bill has written four other books about dreams.
 In 2018, he published The Emergence of Dreaming: Mind-Wandering, Embodied Simulation, and the Default Network with Oxford University Press.
-It takes a more historical approach than his 2022 book in that it presents the findings from laboratory studies of dreams in greater detail than they had been in previous books by dream researchers.
-The book is also noteworthy for its detailed presentation of the parallels between the gradual development of dreaming and the equally gradual development of waking cognitive capacities, as painstakingly revealed by the developmental cognitive psychologists who studied waking cognitive development between the 1970s and 2015.
-But it's a bit out of date in terms of neuroimaging studies, and it doesn't discuss the surprising lack of alleged "symbolism" and emotions in dreams, which contradicts popular stereotypes about dreams.
-There's an overview of the book here on this web site, along with links to a news story about the book and a lecture related to it.
+It takes a more historical approach than his 2026 and 2022 books in that it presents the findings from laboratory studies of dreams in greater detail than they had been in previous books by dream researchers.
+There's an overview of the book on this web site, along with links to a news story about the book and a video of a lecture related to it.

 Bill's 2003 book on dreams was titled The Scientific Study of Dreams: Neural Networks, Cognitive Development, and Content Analysis.
-It presents an earlier version of his neurocognitive theory, before anything was known about the default network and its major overlap with REM sleep.
-It presented a full statement on the then-new DreamBank.net and how it could be used by one and all for research.
-It is also notable for the most detailed quantitative study of a very long dream series that had ever been carried out.
-(A PDF of the 2003 book can be downloaded here; the PDF does not differ in substance from the published version, which is now out of print.)
+It presents an earlier version of his neurocognitive theory, based on neuroimaging findings from the 1990s, before anything was known about the default network with regard to dreaming.
+It presented a full statement on the then-new DreamBank.net and how it could be used by one and all for research (but not for commercial enterprises).
+It is also notable for the most detailed quantitative study of a very long dream series that has been carried out.
+Click here for more information on The Scientific Study of Dreams, including a link to download a PDF of the entire 2003 book; the PDF does not differ in substance from the published version, which is now out of print.

 For a list of all of Bill's published works about dreams, click here.